Blatoy/website-template/README.md

 ### Prod

 - `npm run build`
+- Setup database

 ## Notes

-- Everything in `client/static` is served publicly
+- Everything in `client/static` is copied into the public folder
 - Routes specified in `server/routes.json` will serve `index.html` to make the SPA work
 - `prod` and `dev` build have the same architecture:
   - client/